4GeeksAcademy/master-javascript-programming-exercises/exercises/151-detectOutlierValue/README.md

 1. Declare a function named `detectOutlierValue`.

-2. Function accepts parameter named `string`, whose argument value will be string.
+2. Function accepts a `string` parameter.

-3. When call function, return value should be 1-indexed, not 0-indexed sole even number or sole odd number.
+3. When calling the function, the return value should be 1-indexed, not 0-indexed sole even number or sole odd number.

-## Example 1:
+## 📎 Example 1:

 ```js
 // The third number is odd, while the rest of the numbers are even